NipponPa/cpe334se-finalproject/memory-bank/architecture.md

 - `AddEventForm.tsx`: Modal form for creating and editing events
 - `EventDetailView.tsx`: Modal showing events for a selected day with edit capabilities
 - `FriendSelection.tsx`: Component for selecting friends to invite to events
+- `NotificationDropdown.tsx`: Component for displaying and responding to notifications (added in notification system update)

 ## Key Technical Decisions
 - Date handling: Implemented proper timezone conversion to prevent date shifting